EricSater/PacktPub_node/ReadMe.md

 # PacktPub_node
-This is a node script that claims the free e-book offered everyday at [PacktPub.com](https://www.packtpub.com/packt/offers/free-learning/) and then downloads it to the directory of your choice.
+This is a node script that claims the free e-book offered at [PacktPub.com](https://www.packtpub.com/packt/offers/free-learning/) and then downloads it to the directory of your choice.
 I only implemented functions to download the PDF, ePub, and code (.zip) files.
 I might add functions to download the Kindle and mobi files later and make them all optional.

 # How it works